Debbie Stabenow: Political positions

-The American Conservative Union gave Stabenow a 6% lifetime conservative rating in 2020.

 Abortion

-Stabenow supports keeping abortion legal.
-She has voted to expand embryonic stem cell research, and against prohibiting minors crossing state lines for abortions, barring HHS grants to institutions that perform abortions, and criminal penalties for harm or death to a fetus in a violent crime.
+Stabenow supports reproductive rights and opposes the criminalization of abortion.
+She voted against "abortion trafficking" bills and tying HHS grants to a recipient's abortion policies.

 Cannabis legalization

 Stabenow supported Michigan Proposal 1 in 2018 to legalize cannabis for recreational use, though she would like to ensure law enforcement is involved so that the law is implemented correctly.

 Food assistance

-In 2013, Greg Kaufmann of The Nation wrote an article stating that Stabenow was prepared to cut $8 to $9 billion from the food stamp (SNAP) program.
+In 2013, Greg Kaufmann of The Nation wrote an article stating that Stabenow was prepared to cut $8 to $9 billion from the Supplemental Nutrition Assistance Program (SNAP).
 In a lengthy statement, Stabenow's office rejected these accusations, maintaining that she "strongly opposes any changes to food assistance that make cuts in benefits for people who need help putting food on the table" and that she "has been the number one defender against the House Republican proposal to cut food assistance by $40 billion."
 Kaufmann doubled down on his charges and challenged Stabenow's office's claims in detail.

 In 2017, Stabenow fought to prevent the creation of additional work-requirement rules on SNAP recipients who were older or had smaller children and led a bipartisan effort to get the legislation passed.